daostack/alchemy-monorepo/README.md

   // Allows you to register and deploy custom schemes "CustomSchemes": {
-     // You should have an contract build file with identical name inside `custom-abis` folder "MyCustomScheme": [{
+     // You should have an contract build file with identical name inside `custom-abis` folder "MyCustomScheme": [
+      {
         // If true will call setParameters() else will call initialized() with the avatar address as a first parameter "isUniversal": true,
         // Parameters to use in the setParameters() / initialized() method "params": [
           // An object like this { "voteParams": X } is transformed as the voting params hash like "voteParams": 0 in the supported schemes
           { "voteParams": 0 },
           // This will be converted to the actual Genesis Protocol address "GenesisProtocolAddress",
           // You can also add literal parameters like so "anotherParam"
         ],
         // If the scheme is deployed set the address here, if not remove the field and the script will deploy the scheme
         // Can also use an address from the Standalone contracts like so: "address": { "StandAloneContract": 0 }
         "address": "0xaddress...",
         // The permissions your scheme need from the controller "permissions": "0x00000001",
         // Optional.
 Allows to use a specific Arc version for the CustomScheme contract, default: Arc version of the DAO.
         "arcVersion": "0.0.1-rc.30"
-    }]
+      },
+      {
+        "name": "ContinuousLocking4Reputation",
+        "schemeName": "ContinuousLocking4Reputation",
+        "isUniversal": false,
+        "params": [
+          "CONTINUES_LOCKING_REP_ALLOCATION", // How much Reputation should the scheme allocate.
+          "START_TIME", // Start time for the locking as UNIX Timestamp (in seconds).
+          "BATCH_TIME", // Time per batch (in seconds) "REDEEM_TIME", // Start time for redeeming as UNIX Timestamp (in seconds).
+          "BATCHES_COUNT", // Number of batches
+          "REP_REWARD_CONST_A", // repRewardConstA
+          "REP_REWARD_CONST_B", // repRewardConstB
+          "BATCHES_INDEX_CAP", // batchesIndexCap
+          "TOKEN_ADDRESS", // Address of the token to lock.
+          "AGREEMENT_HASH" // IPFS hash of user agreement.
+Can be arbitrary (for example: "0x1000000000000000000000000000000000000000000000000000000000000000") if not used.
+        ],
+        "permissions": "0x00000010",
+        "alias": "InfiniteReputation4Token",
+        "fromArc": true
+      }
+    ]
   },
   // Parameters list your DAO will use with the voting machines
   // You can add here either Genesis Protocol parameters which will set the parameters in the GP voting machine or add a pre-set parameters hash to any voting machine